geooff/nanuda/README.md

 # Nanuda

 Nanuda predicts emoji to match your text using [NLP](https://en.wikipedia.org/wiki/Natural_language_processing).
-All this fun functionality is served in a webapp built using [FastAPI](https://fastapi.tiangolo.com/) and a __ Front end.
+All this fun functionality is served in a webapp built using [FastAPI](https://fastapi.tiangolo.com/) and a React Front End.

 ## Installation